Add your promotional text...

 🪞How to Do Shadow Work: A Practical, Step-by-Step Approach

-So, how to do shadow work to heal?
+So, how do you actually do shadow work to heal in a way that feels safe, structured, and effective?
 While there is no single correct method, there is a reliable process that supports deep integration without overwhelm.
 This approach is especially helpful for those exploring how to do shadow work healing.

 Step 1 – Identify the Entry Point